 Copic Marker Tips and Tricks

-First of all, choosing the right paper is very important.
 The main benefit of using Copic markers is the easiness with which you can blend their colors.
-However, if you just use printer paper you will quickly realize that the ink will bleed through and ruin the surface underneath.
-Additionally, printer paper can only hold a small amount of ink so you can only do about 1 or 2 layers of ink.
+However, if you just use printer paper the ink might start bleeding right away.
+And normally it can’t hold more than 1 or 2 layers of ink which makes blending difficult.

-We already wrote a more thorough review on the ideal paper for Copic markers.
-However, as suggested Blending Card is a good option since it is specifically designed to be used in combination with color markers and will give the best results.
+For more information, check out our longer article on paper for Copic markers.
+However, if you are looking for a quick fix, Blending Card is a good option since it is specifically designed to be used in combination with color markers.

 Unlike most other art markers, Copic markers can be refilled when you run out of ink.
-Of course, you want to use the official Copic ink for this to prevent any problems.
+No need to waste money on buying new markers over and over again!